How To Delete An Instance In AWS

 How do I reset a terminated instance?

-Can we recover terminated EC2 instance?
+Can we recover the terminated EC2 instance?

-What is the difference between terminating and stopping an AWS EC2 instance
+What is the difference between terminating and stopping an AWS EC2 instance?

 The attached bootable EBS volume will get deleted.The attached bootable EBS volume will not get deleted.